 - Keep confidentiality.

 Start one if you don’t.
-Put a go-bag in your car with a 3-day supply.
+Put a go-bag in your car with a 3-day supply of food, water, flashlight, blanket and other essentials if you are stuck away from home.
 Consider keeping an emergency kit at your workplace.

 - 72 Hour Kit (Washington State Emergency Management)